Add money to your Stripe balance and pay out your sellers or service providers.

 Use the /v1/accounts API to create an Express account and set type to express in the account creation request.

-If you’ve already collected information for your connected accounts, you can prefill that information on the account object for the user and it won’t be collected again in the Connect Onboarding flow.
-Any information on the account can be prefilled, including company or individual information, external account information, and more.
+If you’ve already collected information for your connected accounts, you can pre-fill that information on the account object for the user.
+Connect Onboarding won’t ask for the pre-filled information during account onboarding.
+The account holder confirms the pre-filled information before accepting the Connect service agreement.
+You can pre-fill any information on the account, including personal and business information, external account information, and more.

 The response to your Account Links request includes a value for the key url.
 Redirect your user to this link.
 URLs from the Account Links API are temporary and can be used only once because they grant access to the account holder’s personal information.
 Authenticate the user in your application before redirecting them to this URL.
 If you want to prefill information, you must do so before generating the account link.
 After you create the account link for an Express account, you won’t be able to read or write information for the account.